The Ramsey Theory of Henson graphs: Introduction

-Connections between topological dynamics and Ramsey theory have been known for some time.
-The work of Kechris, Pestov, and Todorcevic in \cite{Kechris/Pestov/Todorcevic05} subsumed many previously known phenomena by proving several general correspondences between Ramsey theory and topological dynamics.
+For the specialist, we briefly remark on connections between topological dynamics and Ramsey theory.
+These connections have been known for some time (see for instance \cite{Glasner/Weiss02} and \cite{Pestov98_2}) and many of the previously known phenomena were subsumed in the work of Kechris, Pestov, and Todorcevic in \cite{Kechris/Pestov/Todorcevic05}, where they proved several general correspondences between Ramsey theory and topological dynamics.
 A \Fraisse\ class which has at least one relation which is a linear order is called a {\em \Fraisse\ order class}.
 One of the main theorems in \cite{Kechris/Pestov/Todorcevic05} (Theorem 4.7) shows that the extremely amenable closed subgroups of the infinite symmetric group $S_{\infty}$ are exactly those of the form Aut$(\mathbf{F})$, where $\mathbf{F}$ is the \Fraisse\ limit (and hence an ultrahomogeneous structure) of some \Fraisse\ order class satisfying the Ramsey property.
 Another significant theorem (Theorem 10.8) provides a way to compute the universal minimal flow of topological groups which arise as the automorphism groups of \Fraisse\ limits of \Fraisse\ classes with the Ramsey property and the ordering property.
 That the ordering property can be relaxed to the expansion property was proved by Nguyen Van Th\'{e} in \cite{NVT13}.

 In \cite{Kechris/Pestov/Todorcevic05}, Kechris, Pestov, and Todorcevic also demonstrated how big Ramsey degrees for \Fraisse\ structures $\mathbf{F}$ are related to big oscillation degrees for their automorphism groups, Aut$(\mathbf{F})$.
 Recently, Zucker proved in \cite{Zucker19} that if a \Fraisse\ structure $\mathbf{F}$ has finite big Ramsey degrees and moreover, $\mathbf{F}$ admits a big Ramsey structure, then any big Ramsey flow of Aut$(\mathbf{F})$ is a universal completion flow, and further, any two universal completion flows are isomorphic.